zevv/npeg/README.md

 ### Error handling

-*Warning: experimental feature, this needs some rework to be usable.*
+*Note: experimental feature, this needs some rework to be usable.*

 ```nim
 E"msg"         # Throws an exception with the message "Expected E"